 Also see my Chasing FAQ list.
 If you want to comment or discuss anything on this page, send e-mail to me at email@example.com

-Last updated: 28 April 2014: more minor revisions under "Responsible chasing".
+Last updated: 30 March 2017: more minor revisions under "Being on the highways".

 Storm chasing is a hobby of considerable interest to those of us who are deeply interested in tornadoes and severe storms.
 There is a whole world of storm chasing enthusiasts now and chasing's growth as a hobby has exceeded my expectations.
 That growth means that more and more people are doing this than ever before, and some of the people currently storm chasing are not necessarily doing so in a safe, courteous, and responsible way.
 This essay is an attempt to articulate what I think are "rules" of storm chasing that everyone should heed, and some of the reasons behind those rules.